 Welcome to Free Translation Sessions with JAC (The Justice Arts Coalition) on the following Thursdays, June 11th, 18th, 25th, and July 2nd on ZOOM from 12:00 - 1:30 pm EST (9am California, 6pm Brussels, 7pm Helsinki)

 On June 11th we will make a translation of a work by Оксана Крутицкая (Oksana Krytickaya).

 On June 18th we will have an open discussion about your translations with Оксана Крутицкая (Oksana Krytickaya).

 On June 25th we will make a translation of a work from an artist who has exhibited with Free Translation.
 TBA.

 On July 2nd we will have an open discussion about your translations with the artist of translated works on June 25th.

-Free Translation is a multi-disciplinary project showcasing international works by incarcerated people, ex-convicts, and anyone affected by imprisonment.
+Free Translation is a multi-disciplinary project showcasing international works by currently and formerly incarcerated people, and anyone affected by imprisonment.
 In these sessions we use translation techniques as a means of creatively interpreting works of art and word.
 This means that we interpret the meaning of the works and create new works of art based on the translations.
 This can be a translation into another language or another medium.
 For example, a poem can be manifested into a photograph and a drawing can be written as a letter.
 In this way, we make new works of art and literature, and attempt to understand each other and open up dialogue.